wildfly-extras/creaper/README.md

 ### Creaper-testsuite
-Contains integration tests for the operations, commands and other functionalities provided by creaper, which are executed against different versions of JBoss AS 7/WildFly making sure that Creaper remains rock solid piece of code :-)
+Contains integration tests for the operations, commands and other functionalities provided by creaper, which are executed against different versions of WildFly making sure that Creaper remains rock solid piece of code :-)

 ## Install